 A novelWriter project requires a dedicated folder for storing its files on the local file system.
-See the Technical Information section for further details on how files are organised.
+See the Technical Information page for further details on how files are organised.

 The project specific settings are available in Project Settings in the Project menu.
 See further details below in the Project Settings section.

 Projects are structured into a set of top level folders called root folders.
 They are visible in the project tree at the left side of the main window.

 The root folders are intended for the following use, but aside from the Novel folder, no restrictions are enforced by the application.
 You can use them however you want.